MyElectricalData/myelectricaldata_import/.github/ISSUE_TEMPLATE/help-wanted.md

 ---
-name: Bug report
+name: Help Wanted
-about: Create a report to help us improve
+about: Need help ?
 title: ''
-labels: bug
+labels: help wanted
 assignees: m4dm4rtig4n

 ---

-**Describe the bug**
+**What can I do for you?**
 A clear and concise description of what the bug is.

 **Configuration**